Skip to content

 • change the proportion of non-residential and residential land that you claimed the concession on.

-Read more about common reasons for reassessment to find out about a reassessment of your transfer duty concession and what documents you need to lodge.
+Read more about common reasons for a reassessment of transfer duty.

 After a reassessment, you may have to pay a transfer duty liability.
 You may also have to pay unpaid tax interest and penalty tax, depending on your circumstances.